ethandacat/bot-beta/README.md

 The following features may or may not come out in the future.
 Stay tuned!
 * A command which the bot will give you the exact comic if you give it an ID. (thanks [ethandacat](https://github.com/ethandacat) for this idea)
 * A command which the bot will give you the overview of a comic (all the information) given the ID.
-* A command whic the bot will give you all the information of an account on the forum given the username.
+* A command which the bot will give you all the information of an account on the forum given the username.
 * More documentation (here)

 ## Credits: